chuongmep/Ifc-to-excel/README.md

 import pandas as pd
 import warnings
 warnings.filterwarnings('ignore')
-#----#

 file_path = r"2022020320211122Wellness center Sama.ifc"
 ifc_file = ifcopenshell.open(file_path)
 classes = ifc_file.by_type("IfcProduct")
-# print all class name

 class_names = [class_name.is_a() for class_name in classes]
 class_names = list(set(class_names))
 file_name = "result.xlsx"
 with pd.ExcelWriter(file_name, engine='openpyxl') as writer:
     for class_name in class_names:
-        # get all objects in class
         objects = ifc_file.by_type(class_name)

-        # Create a list to store data for the current class

         result_df = pd.DataFrame()
         for object in objects:
             class_data = {}
-            # get dict of properties and values
             psets  = ifcopenshell.util.element.get_psets(object)
             for name, value in psets.items():
                 if isinstance(value, dict):